A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 ![digit span as a function of language](PSYCH%20258/Attachments/p258s06-06.png)

 - this effect is a function of how long it takes to read the words out loud
-- **articulatory -----------**: repeating word (e.g., “the”) during retention interferes with memory
+- **articulatory supression**: repeating word (e.g., “the”) during retention interferes with memory

 Visual:

-Posner & Keele (1967):
+- Posner & Keele (1967):
 	- showed letters, same or different in name and/or form:

-e.g., AA, Aa, AB, or Ab
+		- e.g., AA, Aa, AB, or Ab
 	- measured RT to decide same name:

-e.g., AA (same), Aa (same), AB (different)
+		- e.g., AA (same), Aa (same), AB (different)
 	- took longer to decide same name/different form (Aa) than same name/same form (AA)
 		- implies ------ code in STS

-Brooks (1968): ------------ effects
+- Brooks (1968): ------------ effects

 Tasks: